1070 North Monroe Street, Suite B

 Insurance and Benefits

 Hospice is a covered benefit under Medicare, Medicaid and most private insurance plans.
-A Mercy Memorial financial counselor can assist in determining an individual’s eligibility and available coverage.
+A ProMedica Monroe Regional Hospital financial counselor can assist in determining an individual’s eligibility and available coverage.
 A patient can remain in hospice care beyond six months if a physician re-certifies that the patient is terminally ill.

-Mercy Memorial Hospice of Monroe offers a wide range of bereavement services, including:
+Monroe Hospice offers a wide range of bereavement services, including:

 - Grief support groups for adult family members, adolescents and children, as well as for parents who have lost a child